opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 For more information about what this command does, see [Apply configuration changes](../security-admin/) and [Change passwords for read-only users](../../install/docker-security/#change-passwords-for-read-only-users).
 {: .tip }

-If you're using Docker, see [Bash access to containers](../../install/docker/#bash-access-to-containers).
+If you use Docker, see [Bash access to containers](../../install/docker/#bash-access-to-containers).

 ## Kibana

-Depending on your settings in `kibana.yml`, you might need to add `root-ca.pem` to your Kibana node, as well.
+Depending on your settings in `kibana.yml`, you might need to add `root-ca.pem` to your Kibana node.
 You have two options: disable SSL verification or add the root CA.

 - Disable SSL verification: